Complex dynamics in adaptive phase oscillator networks: Model

+where $\alpha$ and $\beta$ tune the level of cosine versus sine interaction in the coupling function and adaptation rule, respectively.

 Thus, the oscillator dynamics is defined by the Kuramoto-Sakaguchi model with phase-lag $\alpha$; the adaptation/learning rule has an \emph{adaptation offset}, $a_0\neq 0$, and the \emph{adaptivity} $a_1$ (i.e., the strength of adaptation).
-The adaptation rule is inspired by models of synaptic plasticity in neuroscience and can be related to models of neural spiking activity ~\cite{Maistrenko2007multistability,Lucken2016noise,Berner2019}.
-In this context, the \emph{adaptation shift} $\beta$ tunes the type of interaction: Restricting our attention to positive adaptivity, $a_1>0$, the following values of $\beta$, as illustrated in Fig.~\ref{fig:our_adas}, may be interpreted in specific ways~\cite{Berner2019}: \begin{enumerate} \item Hebbian learning ($\beta=0$): amplifies (or suppresses) the coupling strength between oscillators that have phase difference close to 0 (or $\pi$).
+The adaptation rule is inspired by models of spike-time-dependent plasticity, a Hebbian synaptic learning rule~\cite{Caporale2008}, and can be approximated in phase oscillator networks~\cite{Duchet2022} as we do here.
+The shape of the adaptation rule induces different types adaptation or learning~\cite{Maistrenko2007multistability,Lucken2016noise,Berner2019}.
+In this context, the \emph{adaptation shift} $\beta$ tunes the type of interaction.
+Restricting our attention to positive adaptivity, $a_1>0$, the following adaptation regimes may be distinguished (see also Fig.~\ref{fig:our_adas}): \begin{enumerate} \item Symmetric adaptation with in-phase gain ($\beta=0$) amplifies (or suppresses) the coupling strength between oscillators that have phase difference close to 0 (or $\pi$).

-\item Anti-Hebbian learning ($\beta=\pi$): amplifies (or suppresses) the coupling strength between oscillators that have phase difference close to $\pi$ (or 0).
+\item Symmetric adaptation with anti-phase gain ($\beta=\pi$) amplifies (or suppresses) the coupling strength between oscillators that have phase difference close to $\pi$ (or 0).

-\item Spike-time-dependent-plasticity (STDP) ($\beta=\pi/2$): amplifies (or suppresses) coupling strengths between oscillators with phase difference close to $\pi/2$ (or $3\pi/2$).
+\item Non-symmetric adaptation ($\beta\neq 0,\pi$) amplifies (or suppresses) coupling strengths between oscillators with non-trivial phase difference; e.g., for the odd adaptation function with $\beta=\pi/2$, coupling strengths associated with phase difference close to $-\pi/2$ (or $\pi/2$) are amplified (or suppressed).

 \end{enumerate}